Infertility affects millions of people of reproductive age worldwide –

 poor, unmarried, uneducated, unemployed and other marginalised

 populations.
-Addressing infertility can also mitigate gender
+Addressing can also mitigate gender

 inequality.